bagder/daniel.haxx.se/about.md

-In the early 2000s this domain was used for a curling website that seems to have been handed over between a few different curling teams until it was purchased by someone who decided to run some kind of casino ads on it was a good idea.
-It remained like that for several years during which I at one timed tried to reached out to see if I could purchase it - but my offer was declined.
+In the early 2000s this domain was used for a curling website that seems to have been handed over between a few different curling teams until it was purchased by someone who decided that running some kind of casino ads on it was a good idea.
+It remained like that for several years during which I at one time tried to reach out to see if I could purchase it - but my offer was declined.
 Instead it eventually was abandoned and a friend of mine managed to snatch it and then gave it to me.
 Having good friends is awesome.

 ## Visa

-My silly US travel situation lasted until November 9, 2020 when I after 937 days of waiting finally received a visa in my passport.
+My silly US travel situation lasted until November 9, 2020 when I, after 937 days of waiting, finally received a visa in my passport.
 Of course, at this time the Covid-19 pandemic was still ravaging so not the ideal timing to travel anyway.